-COVID-19 has had a devastating impact on our nation’s economy, and though the market has been on the mend, the financial pressures remain.
+The uncertainties of the past few years have impacted our nation’s economy and many businesses have faced financial pressures.
 Businesses of all types are struggling, and for some, there is no end in sight.
-The effects of the coronavirus will likely persist long after the threat to our health has been dismantled, so business leaders should take time to assess their entity’s viability.
+The effects of the pandemic will likely persist long after the threat to our health has been dismantled, so business leaders should take time to assess their entity’s viability.
 How will the financial slump affect their enterprise in the near and distant futures?
 Most importantly, is the downturn a true threat to going concern?

 Why Going Concern Matters Now

 Going concern is the assumption that an organization can meet its financial obligations.
-Most businesses operate under a going concern assumption, but economic uncertainties like a global pandemic can threaten this status quo.
-For most, the economic effects of the coronavirus pandemic have spread far and wide.
-A steep drop in the market has made it difficult to obtain adequate financing and collect on past due receivables, and temporary business closures have led to sourcing and production backlogs.
+Most businesses operate under a going concern assumption, but economic uncertainties like a global pandemic, supply chain issues, and labor shortages can threaten this status quo.
 As business leaders consider these external pressures, they should familiarize themselves with reporting requirements and ascertain whether the future success of their business has been jeopardized.

-Before Accounting Standards Update (ASU) 2014-15, Presentation of Financial Statements – Going Concern was released, there was no requirement under Generally Accepted Accounting Principles (GAAP) that management disclose their assessment of going concern.
-At the time, only auditors were responsible for making that determination.
-With the passage of ASU 2014-15, that burden was extended to management, and as a result, users of the financial statement were given a much clearer view of the organization’s financial future.
-ASU 2014-15 was released in 2014 but became effective for periods ending after December 15, 2016.
+Management is responsible for evaluating and disclosing their entity’s ability to continue as a going concern under Accounting Standards Update (ASU) 2014-15, Presentation of Financial Statements – Going Concern.
+While many still think of going concern reporting requirements as an auditor driven concept, with the passage of ASU 2014-15, that burden was extended to management, and as a result, users of the financial statement were given a much clearer view of the organization’s financial future from management’s perspective.

 A Step Toward Greater Transparency